 Teaching in Oman 2

 My second day in Muskat, after a hearty breakfast at the Manaf Hotel, Kate and I were driven to the ESL center to meet the Director of the General English Program (GEP) at Al Sharkiya University, Dr. Ali Mansouri.
 He was jovial and appeared intelligent, an immigrant from Iraq.
-We discussed the university curriculum, Ibra, where we'd be living, what our jobs would be, then left for a fantastic Indian lunch.
-(One third of the country consists of Indians on work visas, so great Indian food is everywhere.)
+We discussed the university curriculum, Ibra, where we'd be living, what our jobs would be.
+Finally, he said, "they are watching us."
+I wasn't sure who 'they' were and I didn't ask, but it was a line he would repeat many times.

 Of course, I love gossip and I learned later from Kate that Cynthia had worked with Jackie in Saudi Arabia.
 It didn't go well I suppose, because Jackie said she’d had a huge fight with Cynthia when they shared a room together in Saudi Arabia for five days and Cynthia locked Jackie in her room for 12 hours and the only way out was with the key that Cynthia had taken.
 Jackie cried that if she had known Cynthia was in Muskat, she would not have taken the job.